apoorvnandan/apoorvnandan.github.io/_posts/2020-05-06-bengio-keynote.md

 ## Current Deep Learning vs Deep Learning 2.0
 The book "Thinking fast and thinking slow", talks about two intelligent systems inside our head.

-**Sytem 1:** This system is fast.
+**System 1:** This system is fast.
 It works on intuition and you cannnot consciously control it.
 This is similar to the current state of deep learning.

 **System 2:** This system is slow.
 It is logical and conscious.
 It is reponsible for all sorts of planning, reasoning and long term executions.
 This is what Deep Learning can hopefully achieve in its next phase or version (Deep Learning 2.0)